bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > Q2: More specifically, is "boundary profiler" really an 'approach' in the
 > same sense that "statistical profilers" are, or is it a specific artifact?

 At the moment, it is true that no other language comes with the necessary ingredients to repeat this experiment (deep and shallow backends, sizeable benchmarks, and a boundary profiler).
-Such things happen in research; for example, only TypeScript has the userbase to support a large-scale corpus study of programming with optional types.
+For example, TypeScript has the userbase to support a large-scale corpus study of programming with optional types but it lacks a sound backend.
 Until a second language implements the same set of ingredients, we cannot argue on a scientific basis that our experimental results generalize.

 That said, our findings do offer lessons for language designers and researchers at large:

-- For designers implementing a language with deep types, our results show the benefits from also adding a boundary profiler.  (@Review C, a boundary profiler is a refinement of a statistical profiler, well in reach for other languages.
-Andersen et al. have an R implementation.)
-The results also show that there is room for improvement on the profiling front here --- an avenue for further research whose success our experimental method can help quantify.
+- For designers implementing a language with deep types, our results show the benefits from also adding a boundary profiler.

+- A boundary profiler is a refinement of a statistical profiler, well in reach for other languages.
+For example, Andersen et al. explain how to port such a profiler t R and how useful it is there (for a different set of measurements).

-- For designers implementing a language with shallow types, there is a need for research on improving profiling tools.
+- The results also show that there is room for improvement on the profiling front here (for both deep and shallow).
+That is, the paper's conclusion essentially solicits new ideas on profiling and suggests the method of the paper for an evaluation of such a new profiler.

-- For designers considering the combination of the two, our results raise doubts about the current benefits from the combination.
+- For designers considering the combination of the two (deep and shallow), our results cast doubts on the benefits of the combination.
-  More research is needed to unlock the potential of the combination.
+  More research might be called for to unlock its potential.

 - For researchers and designers that are working on gradual typing languages, our experiment offers a template for evaluating their own linguistic setting.

-Hence, we imagine our results being used to guide pragmatic language and profiler design.
+Hence, our results should be useful to guide pragmatic language and profiler design.

 ### 2. Incorrect statements in Review A